RichardAkkad/pets/README.md

 buying, and caring for pets as easy as possible.
 I am currently working on the following features mentioned below:

-Browse & Buy — to help you find perfect match.
+Browse & Buy — help customers find their ideal pet, browse available options, and complete secure transactions to purchase a pet.

 Foster a Disabled Pet — Able to give a disabled pet a home.